Bay Tour in Santa Cruz

 Check out my complete guide on What’s in My Backpack – From photography gear, and clothing for Hiking, Mountaineering, Scuba Diving, Rainforest, and City-Street Photography.

-My Experience on The Bay Tour
+My Experience on The Bay Tour in Santa Cruz

-I booked the tour in my hotel, as I did with the Highlands Tour, then I went onto the pier and the tour started.
+I booked the tour at my hotel, as I did with the Highlands Tour, then I went onto the pier and the tour started.
 There were around 10 people on the boat, mostly locals and also a German family.

 The tour first takes you to do some birdwatching on the rocky wall on the right side of the pier at Academy Bay, followed by a bit of snorkeling, then it takes you to see the Love Channel, the Playa de Los Perros, and Las Tintoreras (blue on the map), and finally, it takes you to Las Grietas (green on the map) before taking you back to Puerto Ayora.